 - The best way to overcome a substance use disorder and stay sober is to seek professional help

-If you or a loved one has become addicted to Ambien, The Recovery Village Palm Beach is here to help.
+If you or a loved one has become addicted to Ambien, The Recovery Village Palm Beach at Baptist Health is here to help.
 We have state-of-the-art treatment options and offer comprehensive treatment plans.
-Contact The Recovery Village Palm Beach today and start on the road to recovery.
+Contact The Recovery Village Palm Beach at Baptist Health today and start on the road to recovery.

 Food and Drug Administration.
 “Ambien Prescribing Information.”
 April 23, 2008.
 Accessed August 8, 2019.

 Xie, Z., et al. “A review of sleep disorders and melatonin.”
 Neurological Research, June 2017.
 Accessed August 10, 2019.